Comparing Single to Sole Source Procurement | Back-to-Basics

 Try one that will raise the level of competition for the contract award, result in an increased number of bids, offer alternative solutions for achieving a business objective, and that could include an open tendering process.

-Optimal Sourcing Method for Strategic Procurement
+The Optimal Method for Strategic Procurement.

 To summarize, sole sourcing and single sourcing are two different strategies applied in procurement and they each fulfill different requirements for the purchaser.